Showing posts with label Pregenerated characters. Show all posts

 Ah!
 The Adventures I have... not known?

 Last year, I made an impulse purchase of the Dungeon Masters Adventure Log (Link to Noble Knights).
-I know this is an item I always wanted, but never had and when I saw it at Noble Knight Games, I had to have it.
+I know this is an item I always wanted, but never had, and when I saw it at Noble Knight Games, I had to have it.
 As you can see from the image above, someone wrote in it... as they should.
-Nowadays, I can just scan and photoshop a new book for myself but there is a lot of value to me in a pre-loved book.
+Nowadays, I can just scan and Photoshop a new book for myself, but there is a lot of value to me in a pre-loved book.

-There are some initials in it (which a cropped out) and a few hints as to what was happening to these characters.
+There are some initials in it (which have been cropped out) and a few hints as to what was happening to these characters.
 It appears the party had just run S2 White Plume Mountain (Link to Noble Knights) and survived.
 Of course, these aren't full-character sheets, but I can guess what they might have looked like.

 Here is my rendition Mugwar the 8th-level Ranger: